Welcome to today's edition of the Rush 24-7 podcast.

 She lying so much about what she has said in the past and what she meant when she said it in the past and how she's translating it today.

-And there this is actually good news.
+And this is actually good news.

 I pointed out yesterday.

-This is a this is what a message for the Republican Party.
+What a message for the Republican Party.

-Anyway, there's a couple of more sound bites here where I am being blamed for whatever the Republicans are or are not doing uh in these hearings.
+Anyway, there's a couple of more sound bites here where I am being blamed for whatever the Republicans are or are not doing in these hearings.

 And we'll let you hear those when we come back.